openstack-archive/stacktach/README.md

 ```

 where, *name* is whatever you want to call your deployment, and *rabbit_<>* are the connectivity details for your rabbit server.
 It should be the same information in your `nova.conf` file that OpenStack is using.
 Note, json has no concept of comments, so using `#`, `//` or `/* */` as a comment won't work.

+By default, Nova uses emphemeral queues.
+If you are using durable queues, be sure to change the necessary flag here.

 You can add as many deployments as you like.